sergiodxa/remix-utils/README.md

 #### toSearchParams

-This function receives the whole request and returns a promise with an instance of `URLSearchParams`, and the body of the request already parsed.
+This function receives the whole request and returns a promise with an instance of `URLSearchParams`, and the request's body is already parsed.

 ```ts
 import { bodyParser, redirectBack } from "remix-utils/server";